Itumbiara: History

 Around 1824, General Cunha Matos initiated the construction of a road linking the Goiás locality of Anhanguera to the Minas Gerais city of Uberaba.
 The beginning and end of the road required the crossing of the Paranaíba River, which forms the border between Goiás and Minas Gerais.

 This crossing was established at a port, where the state government set up a revenue collection post.
 As an interstate crossing, the post aimed to regulate traffic at that point.
 The fertile lands in the region, ideal for agriculture and cattle raising, coupled with this development, led to the gradual formation of a small settlement.
 The residents of this nascent urban center built a chapel and dedicated it to Saint Rita.
 In homage to their patron saint, the settlement was named Porto de Santa Rita.

 On August 21, 1852, provincial resolution No. 18 elevated the area to the status of a district named Santa Rita do Paranaíba.
 It was established as a municipality by State Law No. 349 on July 16, 1909, under Governor Urbano Coelho de Gouveia.
 The municipality was officially established on October 12, 1909, and was elevated to city status by State Law No. 518 on July 27, 1915, and to a comarca by Law No. 621 on July 29, 1918.
 Despite the abundance of water surrounding the city, electricity was not introduced until 1933.

 Itumbiara was the scene of two revolutions in the 1930s.
-The first significant conflict was part of the 1930 Revolution, pitting forces loyal to President Washington Luís against supporters of the reformist ideas of future President Getúlio Vargas.
+The first significant conflict was part of the Revolution of 1930, pitting forces loyal to President Washington Luís against supporters of the reformist ideas of future President Getúlio Vargas.
 Approximately one hundred Itumbiara residents participated in this episode.
 Washington Luís Avenue, located in the city center, marks the site of the conflict.
 The second violent confrontation in the city occurred during the 1932 Constitutionalist Revolution, between the Army and rebel forces from São Paulo.
 This revolutionary movement, primarily composed of lawyers, teachers, merchants, and university students, aimed to demand immediate general elections for the President of the Republic, Deputies, and Senators, and the drafting of a new Brazilian Constitution.
 Although President Getúlio Vargas suppressed the São Paulo revolutionaries, elections were held in 1933, and Brazil transitioned to a state of law with the promulgation of the 1934 Constitution.
 The Affonso Penna Bridge still bears bullet marks from this episode in Brazilian history.